backtrace-labs/backtrace-javascript/packages/react-native/README.md

 ### ANR Detection

 The Backtrace react-native SDK can detect Application Not Responding errors on Android and report them with the `Hang` error type.
-The report carries the main thread stack trace from the moment the hang was observed.
+The report carries the stack traces of every thread, with the blocked main thread as the faulting one.

 Two detection mechanisms are available:

 -   `BacktraceAnrType.Threshold` monitors the main thread from a separate thread.
 If the main thread remains unresponsive for longer than the configured timeout (default: 5 seconds), an ANR is reported immediately, while the application is still hung.
-The report carries the stack traces of every Java thread, with the blocked main thread as the faulting one.
 It works on all supported Android versions.
--   `BacktraceAnrType.ApplicationExit` retrieves the ANRs the system recorded for previous runs of the process from `ApplicationExitInfo` and reports them on the next application start, including the thread dump the system captured when it declared the ANR.
+-   `BacktraceAnrType.ApplicationExit` retrieves the ANRs the system recorded for previous runs of the process from `ApplicationExitInfo` and reports them on the next application start, using the thread dump the system captured when it declared the ANR.
+The full dump is also attached as `anr-stacktrace.txt`.
 It requires API 30 or above and survives the process kill.
 Reported records are remembered, so each ANR is reported once.

 ```ts
 import { BacktraceAnrType, BacktraceConfiguration } from '@backtrace/react-native';